jneiva08/GBA_Emulator-by-Ryzee119-/PCB-Design-Specs.md

 1. Layers: 2
 2. PCB Thickness: 1.0mm (This is important!)
 3. Copper Weight: 1oz
+4. PCB size: 10cm Max * 16cm Max +$28.50
-4. Surface Finish: Lead free HASL.
+5. Surface Finish: Lead free HASL.
 (ENIG would be better but costs more)

 The PCB fab I used for the main PCB is Elecrow (http://www.elecrow.com/).
 I am not affiliated with them in anyway.
 If you decide to use this company, I specifically used this service: